Puppy Chow Recipe (Muddy Buddies)

 5 from 8 votes

-This post may contain affiliate sales links.
-Please read my disclosure policy.
+This post may contain affiliate links.
+View my privacy policy and disclosure policy for more details.

 If you’re making Puppy Chow today, stick with this version.
 It hits that perfect balance of chocolate and peanut butter without turning into a clumpy mess, and the texture stays crisp long after it cools.
 I’ve made countless batches, tested little tweaks, and this one delivers every single time.
 It’s fast, it’s foolproof, and it tastes like something you shouldn’t leave unattended on the counter.

-Ingredient Notes + Variations
+Ingredient Notes

 This puppy chow recipe leans on simple pantry staples that work magic together.
 Everything melts, coats, crunches, and cools exactly the way it should.